afrantisak/switch/README.md

-How many times have you wished you could do this in C++:
+How many times have you wished you could `switch` on a string?
 ```
 const char* pstr = "asdf";
 switch (pstr)